catpea/catpea-project/database/furkies-purrkies/poem-2121/index.md

 ---

 Beowulf was not his true name;
-it was bestowed to see him spent and extinguished (ik-STING-gwisht),
+it was bestowed to see him spent and extinguished,

 That a phantom hero,
 governed by dragons,